Frequently Asked Questions

 Q: Are your teacher training courses recognised by REPS (Register of Exercise Professionals)?

-Yes.
+A: Yes.
 If you pass all elements of the matwork programme you will receive a certificate from Active IQ (the awarding body) and Corpus Studios.

 Q: How does your programme differ from every other level 3 programmes?